Sustainability

 • State Enterprise Workers Union, PTT Public Company Limited

-• Human Resources Management Department of each business unit directly
+• Human Resources Department of each business unit, directly

 • Joint Consultation Committee (JCC)